Boost your favorite Markov Chain Monte Carlo sampler using Kac's theorem: the Kick-Kac teleportation algorithm: Introduction

 In the second part of \Cref{sec:telep-proc} we turn to a general $Q$ leaving $\pi_{\msc}$ invariant, and define the KKT process $\seq{Y_n}{n \in \nset}$ via an additional, auxiliary $\Cset$-valued process $(Z_n)_{n \in \nset}$ defining the states of $\seq{Y_n}{n \in \nset}$ inside $\Cset$.
 In this construction (which is detailed in \Cref{alg:telep}), the bivariate process $(Y_n, Z_n)_{n \in \nset}$ is a Markov chain on the extended state space $\Eset \times \Cset$ with invariant probability measure $\check{\pi}$ admitting $\pi$ as a marginal with respect to the first argument (\Cref{lem:invariant_measure_kac_process_c}).
 Moreover, if $\pi$ and $\pi_\Cset$ are the unique invariant probability measures for $P$ and $Q$, respectively, then $\check{\pi}$ is the unique invariant probability measure for the process $(Y_n, Z_n)_{n \in \nset}$ (\Cref{propo:uniqueness_bar_pi}).
 Then, under the assumption that $\check{\pi}$ is the unique invariant probability measure, we show that $(Y_n, Z_n)_{n \in \nset}$ satisfies a law of large numbers with respect to $\check{\pi}$ if and only if the durations of the excursions from $\Cset$ are a.s. finite and $Q$ satisfies a law of large numbers with respect to $\pi_\Cset$ (\Cref{thm:LLN_Markov}).

 In order to complete the analysis of the KKT process, we also show that $(Y_n, Z_n)_{n \in \nset}$ is geometrically ergodic (with respect to $\check{\pi}$) if $Q$ is geometrically ergodic (with respect to $\pi_\Cset$) and $P$ exhibits geometric drift toward $\Cset$ (\Cref{thm:ergo:geom}).
+We show that the latter automatically holds in the special case where the complement of $\msc$ is compact and $P$ is either an MH or a Feller kernel.
 Importantly, $P$ is not required to be geometrically ergodic, which supports the idea underpinning the construction, namely that the mixing of a Markov chain evolving according to $P$ can be drastically improved by changing the dynamics of the chain in regions of bad mixing.

+In \Cref{sec:extensions}, we present the generalization of Kac's theorem described above (\Cref{prop:kac:general}) and use this result to construct a general KKT process which can be shown to cover the classical MH algorithm as well as the hybrid kernel of \cite{brockwell:kadane:2005} as special cases.

+The proposed sampling technology is illustrated numerically in \Cref{sec:numerics}, where the KKT sampler is benchmarked successfully against some existing advanced MCMC algorithms.

 Finally, to facilitate reading, the notation used in this paper is collected in \Cref{sec:notation} and some technical results and proofs are postponed to \Cref{sec:appendix}.